 = Baltimore vs. Jacksonville from London, 6:30 a.m., Yahoo!
 Sports streaming (with Andrew Catalon, James Lofton)

 = Houston at New England, 10 a.m., Channel 2 (with Ian Eagle and Dan Fouts).
 L.A. misses on Cleveland-Indianapolis with Mowins on the call with Jay Feeley, as well as Pittsburgh-Chicago, Denver-Buffalo and Miami-N.Y.
-Jets as far as the CBS offerings go in this window.
+Jets as the CBS offerings go in this window.

 = N.Y.
 Giants at Philadelphia, 10 a.m., Channel 11 (with Joe Buck and Troy Aikman).
-Fox only have five games for its single Sunday, including Atlanta-Detroit, Tampa Bay-Minnesota and New Orleans-Carolina in this window, plus Seattle-Tennessee in the late window.
+Fox only has five games for its single Sunday, including Atlanta-Detroit, Tampa Bay-Minnesota and New Orleans-Carolina in this window, plus Seattle-Tennessee in the late window.

 = Oakland at Washington, 5:20 p.m., Channel 4 (with Al Michaels, Cris Collinsworth, Michele Tafoya).
 The Raiders’ rating here will likely be whatever the Rams and Chargers get combined on Thursday night and Sunday afternoon.